dynarithmic/twain_library/README.md

 * The Dynarithmic® TWAIN Library has been developed over the course of 20 years, so this is a very mature software component.
 We have offered this library as a closed source, commercial product over those years, however we have decided to make this library open source under the Apache 2.0 license.

+* Please note -- since DTWAIN prior to version 5.0 used source code in some modules that could not be released to the general public due to licensing issues, we had to revamp these portions of the codebase so as to allow DTWAIN to become an open source library.
+We have made all strives to make sure that these changes to DTWAIN will not cause issues, but as most of you know, bugs can exist.
+If bugs are found, we will be addressing them in a short manner.

 ----------

 ### How do I get set up using DTWAIN? ###